 Shielding only delays the onset of dew on bad nights, but it may be prevented entirely by heating the components to keep them above the dew point.
 Blasting optics with a hairdryer for a few seconds is an emergency measure, but it will distort the optics, temporarily creating aberrations or loss of focus.
 Over-heating may also cause undesirable local air currents that give the effect of bad atmospheric seeing.
 So it is much better to apply very slow, gentle, even heating all around the optics with a dew heater band.
 With good shielding it is only necessary to heat them to a fraction of a degree above the air temperature to prevent dewing; such heating will not cause detectable aberrations or seeing effects.

 Heater bands are manufactured in many different sizes.
 They have resistive heater wires enclosed in a fabric covering and are fed from a 12V DC supply.
 While you can connect them directly to a battery or mains power supply unit, it is better to limit the energy input to them with a dew heater controller, to give only the minimum heating necessary.
 Controllers simply act as timed switches, turning the current on and off periodically.
 You can experiment with them to find the minimum power setting that keeps dew at bay.

-An interesting case was reported to me by a BAA member in Derbyshire.
+An interesting case was reported to me by member Trevor Smith in Derbyshire.
 He was finding that the object glass of his 4-inch refractor, fitted with a dew shield, was regularly dewing on the inside.
 The telescope was stored in an unheated garage.
-I recommended that he place a small canister or bag of dry silica gel desiccant in the drawtube, to dehumidify the air inside.
+I recommended he store it with a small canister or bag of dry silica gel desiccant in the drawtube, to dehumidify the air inside.
 For this to work it would be necessary for the tube to be well-sealed.
-Cooled CCD and CMOS cameras often have desiccant containers inside them as well, else the cooling might cause condensation within the camera.
+Cooled CCD and CMOS cameras often have desiccant containers inside them as well; else the cooling might cause condensation within the camera.